-Peter recently graduated from the University of Michigan Law School (J.D., 2014), where he was a Production Editor for the Michigan Telecommunications and Technology Law Review and was actively involved with the Federalist Society and the Intellectual Property Students Association.
+Peter graduated from the University of Michigan Law School (J.D., 2014), where he was a Production Editor for the Michigan Telecommunications and Technology Law Review and was actively involved with the Federalist Society and the Intellectual Property Students Association.
 He is also a graduate of University of Michigan College of Engineering (M.S.
 Mechanical Engineering, 2011 and B.S., Mechanical Engineering, magna cum laude, 2009).

+Peter is the President of the Hellenic Bar Association of Michigan - an organization of legal professionals of Greek-American heritage.
 He also worked with a Michigan-based nonprofit organization that provided affordable legal services to artists.
 Prior to law school, he researched advanced combustion techniques for automotive engines, culminating in an optical imaging study and analysis of new combustion strategies.

 "Communications with Patent Agents and Foreign Associates" (B2 IP Webinar, December 15, 2016)